avstack-lab/lib-avstack-api/README.md

 # AVstack API

 This is the API library of `AVstack`.
-It relies on both [`avstack-core`][avstack-core] and having access to integrated datasets/simulators.
-[This preprint][avstack-preprint] accompanies the repository.
+It relies on both [`avstack-core`][avstack-core] and having access to integrated datasets/simulators. `AVstack` was published and presented at ICCPS 2023 - [find the paper here][avstack-preprint] that accompanies the repository.

 ## Philosophy